OpenEvalProject/evals/manuscripts/elife-95618/v1/manuscript.md

 Images were captured using MetaFluor software at 4 Hz or 10 Hz frequencies.
 Standard experiments involved a 1-minute baseline, 25-second stimuli, followed by a 3–5-minute recovery period with room temperature Ringer’s solution (Figure 2, Figure 2—figure supplement 2).
 To identify TRPV1-positive neurons, we used the agonist Capsaicin (1 µM, Caterina et al., 1997).
 A Ringer’s solution with a high potassium concentration (100 mM KCl) was used as a fina lstimulus to identify neurons.
 Solutions were heated via glass coils connected to a heated water bath.
 Each FOV was imaged for a maximum of 60 min, and the usage of coverslips was limited to 2 hours post-loading with the dye.

-## Calcium imaging preprocessing and analysis
+### Calcium imaging preprocessing and analysis

 Calcium imaging data were motion-corrected and preprocessed using Suite2p (Pachitariu et al., 2016).
 Cell regions of interest (ROIs) were identified using the Cellpose package integrated into Suite2p (Stringer et al., 2021).
 The mean fluorescence of cells and surrounding neuropil was calculated by Suite2p, and neuropil contamination was corrected by subtracting 70% of the background neuropil traces from each cells fluorescence trace.
 The corrected data was then imported into a custom R-package, neuroimgr, for further analysis in R (https://github.com/hummuscience/neuroimgr, copy archived at Abd El Hay, 2025).

-Normalization was performed using the ΔF/F0 method, where baseline fluorescence (F0) is calculated as the mean fluorescence of the baseline, and ΔF is the change in fluorescence over time.
-For heatmaps, F0 was estimated using the first 10 seconds of the experiments.
-For individual stimuli, the mean of the first 10 frames was used as F0.
+Normalization was performed using the $ΔF/F_{0}$ method, where baseline fluorescence ($F_{0}$) is calculated as the mean fluorescence of the baseline, and $ΔF$ is the change in fluorescence over time.
+For heatmaps, $F_{0}$ was estimated using the first 10 seconds of the experiments.
+For individual stimuli, the mean of the first 10 frames was used as $F_{0}$.
 Heatmaps were generated using the ComplexHeatmap R package.
-Cells were sorted by the earliest time point where they cross 10% of their cumulative ΔF/F0 in a given FOV and clustered using the Ward D2 algorithm. ΔF/F0 values smaller than the 0.1 and larger than the 99.9 percentile were clipped.
+Cells were sorted by the earliest time point where they cross 10% of their cumulative $ΔF/F_{0}$ in a given FOV and clustered using the Ward D2 algorithm. $ΔF/F_{0}$ values smaller than the 0.1 and larger than the 99.9 percentile were clipped.

 Due to the temperature sensitivity and loading variability of the calcium dye, a threshold-based approach failed to reliably identify responding cells across experimental days and FOVs (Oliver et al., 2000).
 Therefore, we used time-series classification to identify temperature-responsive cells.
 For this, calcium traces for each cell and stimulus were normalized, downsampled to 4 Hz, and a sample of 1000 traces across stimuli was manually labelled to create a training dataset.
 Examples of responsive and non-responsive cells as well as the average of each label are shown in Figure 2—figure supplement 1A and B. This ground-truth dataset was used to evaluate multiple time-series classification algorithms, with MINIROCKET (as implemented in the sktime Python package, Dempster et al., 2021) yielding the best results (classification results shown in Figure 2—figure supplement 1B).
 The trained classifier was then applied to the remaining cells to identify temperature responsive cells.
 A similar approach was used to identify capsaicin-responsive cells.
 Cells that did not respond to any of the applied stimuli were excluded from the analysis.

-## Drift diffusion model
+### Drift diffusion model

 We employed a DDM to analyse the behaviour of mice in thermal chamber experiments.
 The DDM was preferred over simpler models like the Markov switching model as the latter did not provide satisfactory fits to our data (data not shown).
 Each parameter in the model can either be fit as a predictor (dependent on genotype, temperature combination, and temperature), fit to the entire data (floating), or fixed to a certain value.
 A typical DDM as described in Ratcliff, 1978 can drift to the upper or lower bound (representing two choices), but our experimental design only offers one choice (to leave the chamber).
-To reduce the probability of reaching the lower bound and thereby improve the fit, we fixed the starting point/bias (z) to 0.9.
-This ensures that the evidence accumulation starts at a point that is much closer to the upper bound (a) than to the lower bound (−a).
-To choose the best combination of parameters that fits the data, we fit all the data to all remaining combinations of v, sv, and a (Figure 5—figure supplement 1A and B) and compared them via the expected log pointwise predictive density (ELPD) by Pareto smoothed importance sampling leave-one-out cross-validation (LOO) (Vehtari et al., 2017).
+To reduce the probability of reaching the lower bound and thereby improve the fit, we fixed the starting point/bias ($z$) to 0.9.
+This ensures that the evidence accumulation starts at a point that is much closer to the upper bound ($a$) than to the lower bound ($−a$).
+To choose the best combination of parameters that fits the data, we fit all the data to all remaining combinations of $v$, $sv$, and $a$ (Figure 5—figure supplement 1A and B) and compared them via the expected log pointwise predictive density (ELPD) by Pareto smoothed importance sampling leave-one-out cross-validation (LOO) (Vehtari et al., 2017).
 Unreliable models as per Vehtari et al., 2017 were discarded.
-The chosen model was constructed to account for variations in both noise (sv) and drift rate (v) for each genotype, temperature comparison, and chamber/temperature (Figure 5—figure supplement 1A and B, and Equation 1).
+The chosen model was constructed to account for variations in both noise ($sv$) and drift rate ($v$) for each genotype, temperature comparison, and chamber/temperature (Figure 5—figure supplement 1A and B, and Equation 1).
 To accommodate individual differences among animals, we introduced a random effect for each animal in the model.
-This approach enabled us to capture the unique behavioural patterns of each subject while assessing the general trends across the population.(1)v∣sv∼temperature combination×chamber×genotype+(1∣animal)
+This approach enabled us to capture the unique behavioural patterns of each subject while assessing the general trends across the population.

+$$
+v∣sv∼temperature combination\timeschamber\timesgenotype+(1∣animal)
+$$

 To fit the model, we applied a hierarchical Markov chain Monte Carlo (MCMC) sampling approach as implemented in the HSSM python package.
 For the implementation of the hierarchical MCMC, we utilized the No-U-Turn Sampler (NUTS) as implemented in NumPyro, a robust algorithm for efficiently sampling from high-dimensional probability distributions.
 The tuning phase for all fit models involved 2000 samples, ensuring adequate exploration of the parameter space and helping to achieve convergence.
 The final model was run with four chains, each drawing 2000 samples.

-## Statistical methods
+### Statistical methods

 Statistical analyses were conducted using R software.
 For time-course experiments involving repeated measures, two-way ANOVA with repeated measures as implemented in the afex package was conducted.
 Mauchly’s test was applied to assess the assumption of sphericity, and corrections for violations were made using the Geisser–Greenhouse correction.
 For comparisons with imbalanced observations or missing data, we fit a linear mixed effect model to the data using the lmer package.
 In cases of significant outcomes, post hoc comparisons were performed using estimated marginal means (EMMs) with pairwise contrasts comparing treatments to control groups (facilitated by the emmeans package), with false discovery rate (FDR) for multiple comparison corrections.
 For non-parametric data, we applied a Wilcoxon rank-sum test as implemented in the rstatix package, coupled with FDR for multiple comparison correction.
 To assess differences in crossing behaviour, a Cox proportional hazard model was used, as implemented in the survival package.
 For visit length comparisons, a mixed-effects model was fit using the lme4 package, allowing random effects for animal subjects where appropriate and correcting for the effect of time.
 Multiple comparisons for the mixed-effects and Cox models were accounted for using the FDR approach within the emmeans and multcomp packages.
 Only statistically significant results (p<0.05) are shown.

-## Resource availability
+### Resource availability

-## Lead contact
+#### Lead contact

 Requests for resources and reagents should be directed to and will be fulfilled by the lead contact Jan Siemens (jan.siemens@pharma.uni-heidelberg.de).

-## Materials availability
+### Materials availability

 This study did not generate any unique reagents.